Remizee11275/CRYPT/README.md

 # CRYPT
 Crypt is a simple 32bit AES encryption, decryption and corruption program made in C#.
+Is compatable with almost any file type. .mp4,.png,.jpeg,.file,.exe,.txt 500mb limit on version BETA3 and below.

 vBETA3

 ~~~~~~~~~~~~~ENCRYPTION~~~~~~~~~~~~~
 1.Drop file in / select file using the explorer.
 2.In the field next to Generate Key and type in "32".